live-keys/livekeys/CONTRIBUTING.md

 ## Repository

-Live CV's repository contains the master and development branch.
+Livekeys's repository contains the master and development branch.
 The master branch is considered the stable branch, with all integrated components tested and functional.
-The **dev** branch is used for the development of Live CV.
+The **dev** branch is used for the development of Livekeys.
 The branch contains the latest added components, which are not yet fully stable.

-The coding style used for Live CV si compatible with Qt's standards, described [here](https://wiki.qt.io/Coding_Conventions), with the addition of exceptions in some cases, for example coming from Open CV.
+The coding style used for Livekeys is compatible with Qt's standards, described [here](https://wiki.qt.io/Coding_Conventions), with the addition of exceptions in some cases, for example coming from Open CV.

 Issues have associated labels, some of them handling specific cases:

- * *deployment* : dealing with Live CV project files, build and deployment scripts
+ * *deployment* : dealing with Livekeys project files, build and deployment scripts
- * *quickstart* : used for people who want to start contributing to Live CV
+ * *quickstart* : used for people who want to start contributing to Livekeys
  * *easy* : entry level or issues that don't require a lot of time
- * *editor* : related to Live CV's code editor
+ * *editor* : related to Livekeys's code editor
- * *has-sample* : requires a use case sample within Live CV's sample directory
+ * *has-sample* : requires a use case sample within Livekeys's sample directory
  * *opencv* : is related to open cv or an open cv wrapper

 If issues are part of a module, the module is usually speciifed at the begining of the issue, e.g. [lcvvideo] Add BackgroundSubtractor{}